 Galina has been a key member of staff for many years and, as well as assisting Elina with the coordination of our projects, she was appointed Chairman of the SCT Management Board in October 2018.

 Children in Trouble was set up soon after the Chernobyl accident by the parents of children with cancer.
-Evgeny Ukraintsev has been Director of the charity for over 20 years.
+Evgeny Ukraintsev (left) was Director of the charity for over 20 years until he retired in 2018 when Vera Gakova (right) took over.
 We brought our first children for a recuperative holiday through Children in Trouble in 1996 and since then have brought hundreds of children in remission from cancer for holidays; sent humanitarian aid for families; provided medicines and other support for the Children’s Cancer Hospital; and given financial support to the association.
 In the last two years we have supported Nastya Serhunina to work in the office and help to organise the children’s holidays.
-The picture is taken outside the Children’s Cancer Hospital where Evgeny has managed to find funding to set up 20 small houses to provide extra accommodation for families during treatment.
+The picture with Evgeny and Nastya is taken outside the Children’s Cancer Hospital where Evgeny managed to find funding to set up 20 small houses to provide extra accommodation for families during treatment.

 The Belarusian Children’s Hospice was established in 1995 by Anna Gorchakova, who had worked as a clinical psychologist in the Children’s Cancer Hospital.
 We started supporting the work of the Hospice in 1999, particularly bringing hospice staff on educational visits to the UK.
 Anna has recently completed and opened a fabulous Republican Children’s Palliative Care Centre, the first of its kind in Eastern Europe.
 She continues to run the Children’s Hospice, which mostly provides home care, from the new Centre.